noveogroup/backbone.iobind/README.md

 Backbone has a dedicated attribute, `urlRoot` for models, and `url` for collections, that is used by the default sync method to direct AJAX request. ioSync uses this same attribute to create a namespace tag for that model.
-As with the default sync method, ioSync will default to the `url` of the collection a model is a part of, if available.
-If not available, then it will use the models `urlRoot`.

 *For Example:* If your collection url is 'posts' or '/posts', the events to listen for server-side will be: